cirosantilli/cirosantilli.github.io/index.md

     I will:

-    - relocate anywhere (double Brazillian and Italian citizenship)
+    - relocate anywhere (double Brazilian and Italian citizenship)
     - work for any wage that allows me to survive

 - creating my own company if none is up to it